Cornell-RelaxML/quip-sharp/README.md

 ## Latest Updates

 - QuIP# will appear at ICML 2024 in Vienna, Austria.
 Feel free to visit us if you're around!
+- Our latest method, [QTIP](https://github.com/Cornell-RelaxML/qtip), enables ultra high-dimensional quantization with fast inference through a specially designed trellis quantizer.
+When used as a replacement for E8P in QuIP#, QTIP achieves state-of-the-art results amongst methods that support fast inference.
+We plan on releasing a joint QuIP#/QTIP PyPI package in the future.

 ## Installation